cgta/otest/README.md

 #### Thanks

-The ScalaJs team [Sébastien Doeraene](https://github.com/sjrd) & [Tobias Schlatter](https://github.com/gzm0) for making it possible to write code in worst language out there (except every other one, of course) while deploying to the web and reaching the largest audience of users in history.
+The ScalaJs team [Sï¿½bastien Doeraene](https://github.com/sjrd) & [Tobias Schlatter](https://github.com/gzm0) for making it possible to write code in worst language out there (except every other one, of course) while deploying to the web and reaching the largest audience of users in history.

 Thanks to Li Haoyi, for making [utest](https://github.com/lihaoyi/utest) as well as [several](https://github.com/lihaoyi/upickle), [other](https://github.com/lihaoyi/scala.rx), [excellent](https://github.com/lihaoyi/scalatags) ScalaJs compatible libraries